jnbastidas/portafolio/README.md

       » mvn install

  2. START WEB MODULE (Java web app)
-  Now let's go into the "portfolio-web" directory from the command line and executing:
+  <br />Now let's go into the "portfolio-web" directory from the command line and executing:

       » mvn spring-boot:run

   Once this has finished executing, you should be able to see the Porfile web aplication by going to http://localhost:8080/portfolio in your browser.

  3. START THE API (Java rest services)
-  Let's go into the "portfolio-apis" directory from the command line and executing:
+  <br />Let's go into the "portfolio-apis" directory from the command line and executing:

       » mvn spring-boot:run